Programme

 - Research Workshop: Student presentations, chaired by Graham Diprose on Thursday-Friday, 10–11 July 2025.

-- Presentations will be recorded on YouTube.
+- Presentations were recorded for YouTube.
 See also the EVA Archive, part of the Computer Arts Archive, for earlier conferences.

-- Evenings: There will be evening events during 7–10 July 2025 (separate free registration is required for these events; further details were provided to delegates).
-Evening events (typically 6pm–8.30pm) can be booked free by delegates and non-delegates:
+- Evenings: There were evening events during 7–10 July 2025 (with separate free registration for these events).
+Evening events (typically 6pm–8.30pm) could be booked free by delegates and non-delegates:

 - Monday, 7 July 2025: The Radical Past and Future of the Computer Arts Society